sadiq1419/My-Deep-Learning-Nanodegree/README.md

-# My Udacity DeepLearning Nanodegree:
+# My Udacity Deep Learning Nanodegree:
 This is a storage repository about the projects that I have done while taking Udacity Deep Learning Nanodegree Course.

 # Projects: